-9. Calculation Agent.
+7. Calculation Agent.
 The Calculation Agent shall be Enron.

-10. Netting of Payments.
-Section 2(c)(ii) of the ISDA Agreement shall not apply to all Transactions.

-11. Limitation of Liability.
+8. Limitation of Liability.
 NO PARTY SHALL BE REQUIRED TO PAY SPECIAL, EXEMPLARY, PUNITIVE, INCIDENTAL, CONSEQUENTIAL OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM A PARTY'S NEGLIGENCE) TO THE OTHER PARTY, EXCEPT TO THE EXTENT THAT THE PAYMENTS REQUIRED TO BE MADE PURSUANT TO A TRANSACTION ARE DEEMED TO BE SUCH DAMAGES.
 IF AND TO THE EXTENT ANY PAYMENT MADE PURSUANT TO A TRANSACTION IS DEEMED TO CONSTITUTE LIQUIDATED DAMAGES, THE PARTIES ACKNOWLEDGE AND AGREE THAT DAMAGES ARE DIFFICULT OR IMPOSSIBLE TO DETERMINE AND THAT SUCH PAYMENT CONSTITUTES A REASONABLE APPROXIMATION OF THE AMOUNT OF SUCH DAMAGES, AND NOT A PENALTY.
-NOTHING IN THIS GTC SHALL HAVE THE EFFECT OF LIMITING OR RESTRICTING EITHER PARTY'S LIABILITY ARISING AS A RESULT OF ITS FRAUD.
-ANY LIMITATIONS OR RESTRICTIONS ON THE LIABILITY OF EITHER PARTY IN THIS GTC SHALL ONLY APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+NOTHING IN THESE GTC’S SHALL HAVE THE EFFECT OF LIMITING OR RESTRICTING EITHER PARTY'S LIABILITY ARISING AS A RESULT OF ITS FRAUD.
+ANY LIMITATIONS OR RESTRICTIONS ON THE LIABILITY OF EITHER PARTY IN THESE GTC’S SHALL ONLY APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW.

-12. Setoff.
-Upon the designation or deemed designation of an Early Termination Date the Non-defaulting Party or the non-Affected Party (in either case, “X”) may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, “Y”) in Dollars or any other currency by X or any Affiliate of X under this Agreement or otherwise, any amounts owed in Dollars or any other currency by Y to X or any of its Affiliates (irrespective of place of payment or booking office of the obligation) under this Agreement or otherwise.
-The obligations of Y and X under the ISDA Form this Agreement in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
-For this purpose, the amounts subject to the setoff to the extent necessary may be converted by X into the Termination Currency at the rate of exchange at which X, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
-X will give Y notice of any setoff effected under this section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
-If an obligation is unascertained, X may in good faith estimate that obligation and set-off in respect of the estimate, subject to the relevant party accounting to the other when the obligation is ascertained.
-Nothing herein shall be effective to create a charge or other security interest.
-This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).